usnistgov/thermoextrap/CONTRIBUTING.md

 ### Write Documentation

-`thermo-extrap` could always use more documentation, whether as part of the official `thermo-extrap` docs, in docstrings, or even on the web in blog posts, articles, and such.
+`thermoextrap` could always use more documentation, whether as part of the official `thermoextrap` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/usnistgov/thermo-extrap/issues>.
+The best way to send feedback is to file an issue at <https://github.com/usnistgov/thermoextrap/issues>.

 If you are proposing a feature: